vamshik113/ota-dfu-python/README.md

 **TODO**
-- Go in DFU Mode buttonless
+- Go in DFU Mode buttonless:
 Check getHandle branch.
-It works but I just need to manage when the nrf52 is in buttonless mode or not check the DFU version reading the characteristic UUID: 00001534....
+It works but I just need to manage when the nrf52 is in buttonless mode or not checking the DFU version reading the characteristic UUID: 00001534....
+Response: 01 00=Application mode (needs to switch in DFU mode)   08 00= Already in DFU mode
 - Send encrypted applications